In the late-night hours of December 31st, 1995, The Weather Channel debuted a new music playlist for their local forecast.

 But after receiving numerous requests (including several from me), he decided to release the songs to anyone that was willing to pay for his time and effort.

 Check out the audio section for clips of every Trammell song.
+Please note that Trammell did not name any of these songs.
+I came up with my own titles in the late 90s.

 |